 The lower part of the Tools menu consists of two options.
 The "Centering/Calibration" option requires that an appropriate image for centering/calibration be loaded in the Image plot panel.
 It then opens the Centering/Calibration panel.
-The "Masking" option requires that an appropriate image for masking be loaded in the Image plot panel.
+It mage plot panel.
+It then opens the Masking panel.
 It then opens the Masking panel.